 Efficient parallelization of a sequential program is a challenging task.
 Currently our McFLAT framework automatically detects whether a for loop can be automatically converted to a parfor loop or not.
-The framework performs parallelization tests on the loops based on the dependence information calculated in the dependence analysis and instrumentation phase.
-A loop is classified as a parallel loop according to MATLAB's semantics [17], since the generated code is targeted for the MATLAB system.
+The framework performs parallelization test on the loops based on the dependence information calculated in dependence analysis and instrumentation phase.
+A loop is classified as a parallel loop according to MATLAB's semantics [16], since the generated code is targeted for MATLAB system.
 Thus, a loop is classified as a parallel for-loop if it satisfies the following conditions.

-- There should be no flow dependency between the same array access within the loop body. i.e. distance vectors for all the same array accesses should be zero. - Within the list of indices for the arrays accessed in the loop, exactly one index involves the loop index variable. - Other variables used to index an array should remain constant over the entire execution of the loop.
-The loop index variable cannot be combined with itself to form an index expression. - Loop index variables must have consecutively increasing integers. - The value of the loop index variable should not be modified inside the loop body.
+- There should be no flow dependency between the same array access within the loop body. i.e.Distance vectors for all the same array accesses should be zero. - Within the list of indices for the variable, exactly one index involves the loop variable - Other variables used with loop index variable to index an array should remain constant over the entire execution of the loop - · Loop index variables must have consecutive increasing integers

-3.6 Current Limitations of McFLAT
+3.6 Current Limitations of McFlat